engity-com/bifroest/docs/reference/cli/recording/inspect.md

   session.becast
 ```

 Replace `<producer-id>` with the independently provisioned 64-hex value; it is a placeholder, not a working trust anchor.
 An encrypted result has `verificationScope: "outer"`, not a verified inner status or digest.
 After [full export](export.md#examples), inspect `session.cast` with the same flag: that independent inspection has `verificationScope: "full"` and a verified `castDigest`.
 For `.bcast`, inspecting the sealed original already gives a fully verified `castDigest`.
-See the [operational workflow](../../auditlog/recording.md#export-and-playback), [byte contract](../../auditlog/native-format-contract.md#recording-identity-and-chain), and [format vectors](../../auditlog/recording-format-vectors.md).
+See the [operational workflow](../../auditlog/recording.md#export-and-playback), [recording format](../../../formats/recording.md#recording-identity-and-chain), and [native vectors](../../../formats/recording-vectors.md).